ArenKDesai/Aren-s-Notes/graphics lec.md

 When calling a ```TextureLoader``` image, the mesh starts with a blank image, and fills its texture after loading.
 This is good since it deals with asynchronous problems for us.

-## Mip-
+## Mip-Maps
 Mapping small textures to large objects is difficult.
 We typically average together all the texture pixels (texels).
 This is pretty slow, so we either:
 1. Precompute
 2. Amortize
 3. Approximate

-Here's some solutions:

-### Summed Area Table
-We can estimate the shape as a rectangle, pre-compute the summed area table, and use it for fast lookups.
+One solution: we can estimate the shape as a rectangle, pre-compute the summed area table, and use it for fast lookups.